Menu

 perfect match?

 The best way to know for sure is to see the skis in person.
-Our team at Attridge knows Kalamalka and Okanagan Lake — and we'll help you find the right ski for how and where you actually ski.
+Our team at Attridge knows Kalamalka and Okanagan Lakes — and we'll help you find the right ski for how and where you actually ski.

 Shop Radar Waterskis